HamnaIshaq/battleship/battleship notes.md

 for the AI, get a random number from 0 to 9 and get x and y coordinates

 also check if the ai move has already been used before by checking against enemy board recorded shots array

+#### Game Module

+After setting up all the logic for ship, gameboard and player, now its time to tie them all together and make a game module that does the following

+1. start a new game by creating players and their gameboards

+2. as there is no UI, for now, just populate the gameboard with ships on some predetermined coordinates

+3. change player turn

+4. create conditions so that game ends once one players ships have all been sunk

+try to step back and use methods from other objects (player, gameboard, ship) when appropriate

+##### Making game module

+first we will create a test to check if a game has been initiated by creating 2 players (gameboards are related to the players and they have already been tested when a player is created)

+then we will make a change player function inside Game module and test it

+then we will make end game function in Game module and test it

+I tested all the above and all tests are passed so onto the UI we go!!